 How Are Just Right OCD Symptoms Triggered?

-Just Right OCD symptoms can be triggered by any of the senses.
-It can be triggered by feelings that something is incomplete and feeling as though you need to achieve the task or complete the task to eliminate the feelings.
-It is often triggered by the feeling of fear, driving all the obsessive and compulsive behaviors, actions, and thoughts.
+Just right OCD symptoms can be triggered by any of the senses.
+It typically starts with a feeling that something is undone or not right, and feeling the need to complete a specific task to eliminate the feelings.
+It is often triggered by a feeling of fear, driving all the obsessive and compulsive behaviors, actions, and thoughts.

 Outward Signs of Just Right OCD